1. What is Montana Foreign LLC Registration?

 - Date business activity began or will begin in Montana

-Montana foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.
+Montana Foreign LLC registration authorizes an existing LLC to conduct business within the state while remaining governed by the laws of its original formation.

-4. Montana foreign LLC name rules
+4. Montana Foreign LLC name rules

-Montana does not require a separate name reservation before filing a foreign LLC application.
+Montana does not require a separate name reservation before filing a Foreign LLC application.
 However, your LLC name must comply with Montana naming laws and be distinguishable from other business entities registered with the Montana Secretary of State.

 - Must include LLC, L.L.C., or "Limited Liability Company"